yahyalmh/COYO/COMMENTS.md

 * I used Kotlin's `coroutines` and `suspend` methods to do asynchronous jobs.
 It is one of the best solutions to deal with asynchronous tasks, as I can run tasks on any thread(Main or IO) and get the result on the UI thread.

-## List of third party libraries if any with WHYS?
+## List of third party libraries if any with whys?

 * I used the `Retrofit2` to interact with API and `Gson` to map response's JSON to data classes.
 I can retrieve and upload JSON to a rest-based web service using the retrofit library.

 * I used the `Lottie` library to show lottie animations.

-## What could be improved if you had more time?
+## What could be improved if you had more time

 * If I had more time, I would have written more UI, integration, and unit tests.